This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I use a different sweetener?

 Yes, you could replace the maple syrup with honey or granulated sugar.
-If you need a sugar-free recipe, it can be omitted, but the flavor won’t be quite as balanced without it.
+If you need a sugar-free recipe, you can omit sugar, but the flavor won’t be quite as balanced without it.

 What to do with leftover cowboy caviar?